 A doctor might also recommend applying topical vitamin D cream.

-Some home remedies may help alleviate the symptoms of psoriatic arthritis in the nails and fingers.
-These include:
+Some home remedies may help alleviate the symptoms of PsA in the nails and fingers.
+These include the following.

 NSAIDs may reduce inflammation and pain in the nails.
 Over-the-counter (OTC) drugs, such as ibuprofen (Advil) and naproxen (Aleve), may help some people find relief from symptoms.

-People may want to talk to a doctor before using any additional creams or medicated ointments on any nails that psoriatic arthritis has affected.
+A person may wish to talk with a doctor before using any additional creams or medicated ointments on any nails that PsA has affected.

-The National Psoriasis Foundation recommend exercise as a way to reduce inflammation in the joints and help relieve some symptoms of psoriatic arthritis.
-Exercise may help improve a person’s quality of life.
+The National Psoriasis Foundation recommends exercise as a way to reduce inflammation in the joints and help relieve some symptoms of PsA.
+Exercise may also help improve a person’s quality of life.

-Any low-impact exercise may help a person with psoriatic arthritis manage their condition.
+Any low impact exercise may help a person with PsA manage their condition.

-General nail care is essential for people with psoriatic arthritis.
-New injuries to the nail may trigger a symptom flare-up, so people should avoid activities that may damage their hands or nails.
+General nail care is essential for people with PsA.
+Sustaining new injuries to the nail may trigger a symptom flare-up, so people should try to avoid activities that may damage their hands or nails.

 Be sure to follow a doctor or dermatologist’s instructions on how to care for the nails each day.
-This may include practices such as carefully washing under the nail each day and keeping the nails short to avoid breaks.
+This may include carefully washing underneath the nail each day and keeping the nails short to prevent breaks.

 - moisturizing the hands and feet with a natural, fragrance-free moisturizer

-- refraining from soaking the nails in hot water, as it may cause dryness and make symptoms worse
+- refraining from soaking the nails in hot water, as this may cause dryness and make symptoms worse

-- wearing gloves whenever working with the hands, including while washing dishes or working in the garden
+- wearing gloves when working with the hands, including while washing dishes or working in the garden

-- avoiding chemicals in soap, nail polish, and fragrances unless certain they cause no reaction
+- avoiding chemicals in soaps, nail polishes, and fragrances, unless one is certain that they cause no reaction

-- avoiding manicures and pedicures unless they are in a sanitary environment free from harsh chemicals
+- avoiding manicures and pedicures, unless they are done in a sanitary environment that is free from harsh chemicals

-- resisting the tendency to bite the nails
+- resisting the urge to bite one’s nails

-Anyone with psoriatic arthritis who is experiencing new nail symptoms may wish to see a doctor.
-Likewise, anyone who is uncertain if their treatment is working can ask about other treatment options.
+Anyone with PsA who is experiencing new nail symptoms may wish to contact a doctor.
+Likewise, anyone who is unsure about whether their treatment is working can ask a doctor about other treatment options.

-People’s nails grow slowly, so results from any treatment can take time to show up.
-It is vital to be patient with treatment and report any positive or negative changes to a doctor for review.
+The nails grow slowly, so results from any treatment can take time to show up.
+It is vital to be patient with one’s treatment regimen and to report any positive or negative changes to a doctor for review.

-By working directly with a medical professional, many people find relief from psoriatic arthritis in the nails.
+By working directly with a doctor, many people find relief from PsA in the nails.